P. N. C. Menon: Biography

 At the age of 26, he left Kerala for Oman, where over the years he developed his interior decoration business into a profitable venture.
 In 1995, he started Sobha Ltd. in Bangalore named after his wife.
 He is married to Sobha and they have three children: two daughters, Bindu and Revathi, and one son Ravi Menon.

 The turning point in his career came in the 1990s when Menon identified the opportunities and potential in the real estate sector.
 He contributed towards building iconic structures like Oman's Sultan Qaboos Grand Mosque and Al Bustan Palace.

 In 2009, he was honoured with the Pravasi Bharatiya Samman by the President of India.

 Menon is a billionaire, making him one of the richest people in Oman and also in India with an estimated net worth of US$3.6 billion as of October 2025.

 Philanthropy

 P. N. C. Menon established the Sri Kurumba Educational & Charitable Trust in 1994, a year before he founded Sobha Developers.
-The trust adopted Vadakkencherry and Kizhakkancherry - two Panchayats each consisting 2 villages in Palakkad district, Kerala, his native state, in 2006.
+The trust adopted Vadakkencherry and Kizhakkancherry - two Panchayats each consisting of 2 villages in Palakkad district, Kerala, his native state, in 2006.
 In the adopted villages, the trust helps families with very low monthly income and provides education to children from 2,500 poor families (about 11,000 people).

 In 2016, Menon and his wife Sobha joined The Giving Pledge list a philanthropic initiative started by Warren Buffett, former Microsoft chairman Bill Gates and his then-wife Melinda.

 In February 2024, Menon contributed INR 110 million (USD 1.3M) to the BAPS Hindu Mandir in Abu Dhabi, UAE with the aim to support the ongoing construction and upkeep of the temple, marking a significant milestone in the project.